NumGrad-Pull: Numerical Gradient Guided Tri-plane Representation for Surface Reconstruction from Point Clouds: Related Work

 \subsection{Neural Surface Reconstruction}

-More recently, neural networks have enabled learning-based approaches to surface reconstruction, where implicit functions trained on large datasets facilitate detailed surface modeling even with sparse inputs~\cite{mescheder2019occupancy,park2019deepsdf}.
+More recently, neural networks have enabled learning-based approaches to surface reconstruction, where implicit functions trained on large datasets facilitate detailed surface modeling even with sparse inputs~\cite{mescheder2019occupancy,park2019deepsdf,wang2025noisesdf2noisesdf}.
 However, estimating surfaces from unoriented point sets remains challenging without ground truth signed distance values.
+Efficient neural field representations such as InstantNGP~\cite{muller2022instant} provide significant acceleration when signed-distance supervision is available, whereas normal-orientation methods such as GCNO~\cite{GCNO} can serve as a preprocessing step prior to training an oriented neural SDF.
+When applied to raw unoriented point clouds, however, these pipelines are inherently constrained by the quality of the proxy SDFs or estimated normals, leaving the final reconstruction vulnerable to preprocessing errors.
 Point2Surf~\cite{point2surf_erler} addresses this issue by learning a prior over local patches with detailed structures and coarse global information.
-Moreover, \citet{neuralpull_ma} introduce the first pulling operation-based surface reconstruction scheme, observing that the gradient of a neural SDF represents the normal direction of a query point.
+Moreover, \cite{neuralpull_ma} introduce the first pulling operation-based surface reconstruction scheme, observing that the gradient of a neural SDF represents the normal direction of a query point.
 By using this gradient and the estimated distance from the SDF, any query point can be pulled to the surface, considering the neural SDF as a close approximation of the ground truth.
 Building on this scheme, Grid-Pull~\cite{chen2023gridpull} presents a discrete grid-based representation to improve the scalability of pull-based methods.
-Subsequent work by \citet{koneputugodage2024small} applies guiding points for incrementally changing optimizations toward the true surfaces.
-More recently, \citet{implicit_li} propose a bilateral filter to smooth the implicit field, retaining high-frequency geometric details.
-Different from existing studies, we are pioneering the exploration of hybrid explicit–implicit representations~\cite{chan2022efficient} for fundamental surface reconstruction problems, where our approach shows promise in accelerating query speeds and preserving geometric details across various reconstruction tasks~\cite{lin2023magic3d,cui2024lam3d}.
+Subsequent work by \cite{koneputugodage2024small} applies guiding points for incrementally changing optimizations toward the true surfaces.
+More recently, \cite{implicit_li} propose a bilateral filter to smooth the implicit field, retaining high-frequency geometric details.
+Different from existing studies, we are pioneering the exploration of hybrid explicit–implicit representations~\cite{chan2022efficient} for fundamental surface reconstruction problems, where our approach shows promise in accelerating query speeds and preserving geometric details across various reconstruction tasks~\cite{lin2023magic3d,cui2024lam3d, zhu2024pcf, zhu2025rethinking,qiu2025creating,xie2026egohandicl,hong2022pointcam,zhu2026cos3d}.

-\subsection{Neural surface representation}
+\subsection{Neural Surface Representation}